desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 of these Signaling Records depend on the specific use case as described below.

-The Signaling Name contains a label derived from the Child's name.
+The Signaling Name MUST consist of the following two labels:

+1. the first label of the Child name;

-This label MUST be equal to the SHA-256 hash digest of the Child's fully qualified name in wire format, using "Base 32 Encoding with Extended Hex Alphabet", as specified in [@!RFC4648].
+2. a label equal to the SHA-256 hash digest of the fully qualified domain name of the Child's immediate ancestor in the DNS tree (one level up), using wire format for the hash input and "Base 32 Encoding with Extended Hex Alphabet" as specified in [@!RFC4648] for the output.
 Trailing padding characters ("=") MUST be dropped.

+Note that the "fully qualified domain name of the Child's immediate ancestor in the DNS tree" coincides with the Parent's FQDN only when the delegation is directly (one level) under the Parent's apex.
+For deeper delegations, it also contains the labels between the Parent and the Child.

+[ The purpose of the hash function is to avoid the possibility of exceeding the maximum length of a DNS name, and to normalize the number of labels in a Signaling Name.
+The encoding choice is like in NSEC3, except that SHA-256 is used instead of SHA-1.
+This is to prevent other tenants in shared hosting environments from creating collisions. ]

+[ Prefixing the first label verbatim minimizes the number of hash calculations that need to be performed by the Child DNS Operator and the Parental Agent, and also facilitates discovery of unprocessed Signaling Records by Parental Agent by means of NSEC walking the Signaling Domain.
+(If the first label was part of the hash, the Parental Agent would not be able to infer the Child's name.) ]

-**TODO Remove:** Example command (Python, with `dnspython` package):
+[ **Example code** (Python, with `dnspython` package):
 ```
 from base64 import b32encode
 from hashlib import sha256